One of the most popular freshwater tropical fish is the Oscar fish.

-Oscar fish are sold as small juvenile fish, and at this stage, there size is usually about 1 to 2 inches.
+Oscar fish are sold as small juvenile fish and at this stage, their size is usually about 1 to 2 inches.

 Its initial size usually makes people assume it can not grow very big but this is not the case.